Elo-Man/Discord-Bot-Template/README.md

 With the command prompt open, run the `node -v` command to make sure you've successfully installed Node.js.

-If you see something like `v12.0`, great!
+If you see an output like `v12.18.3`, great!
 If not, go back and try installing again.

 ### Installing discord.js
-Open your console and run `npm install discord.js`
+Once you got Node up-to-date you can install v12 by running `npm install discord.js`

 Once you install discord.js you will see warnings, however this is perfectly normal and means that it worked.

+You can check your discord.js version with `npm list discord.js`.
+If your version is `v11.x` and not `v12.x`, run `npm uninstall discord.js` and re-install discord.js.

+Refer to the npm documentation: https://docs.npmjs.com/cli/v7/configuring-npm/package-json

 ### Setting up a bot on discord
 The next step is to get your bot on discord.